renatamuy/renatamuy.github.io/about.md

 [mEpiLab](https://www.massey.ac.nz/massey/expertise/profile.cfm?stref=117322) at Massey University, New Zealand.

-Renata received a BS in [biology]() in 2011 from the Federal University of Sao Carlos, a masters in Zoology and a PhD in [ecology and biodiversity]() in 2020 from the Sao Paulo State University (UNESP), Rio Claro.
+Renata received a BS in [biology]() in 2011 from the Federal University of Sao Carlos, a masters in Zoology and a PhD in [ecology and biodiversity]() in 2020 from Sao Paulo State University (UNESP), Rio Claro.

 Renata is interested in ecology, biodiversity, disease ecology, open science, open software, reproducible research, communication, and interactive data visualization.